Keithagy/grindset/readme.md

 ## Notes

-- `grindset` starter boilerplate for your language if available from Leetcode's API, but Leetcode's API does not necessarily provide fully valid boilerplate.
+- `grindset` adds starter boilerplate for your language if available from Leetcode's API, but Leetcode's API does not necessarily provide fully valid boilerplate.
 Some examples:
   - Go boilerplate snippets would not include the requisite `package main` declaration.
   - Python boilerplate might include type hints in function signatures that you would then need to import.
 - Be careful that you're running the command in the **root of your project**, as files get created at the current working directory.